MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Quantitative Results

 \section{Quantitative Results}

-For the lack of systematic experiments which determines the optimal combination of guidance scales for achieving the best editing performance, and analysis on how these guidance scales affect final consequence in both reconstruction and editing, we conduct this experiment to find the best scales.
+\textbf{Analyses on Different CFG Scale} The lack of systematic experiments that determine the optimal combination of guidance scales for achieving the best editing performance, and analysis of how these guidance scales affect the final consequence in both reconstruction and editing, we conduct this experiment to find the best scales.

+\textbf{Inference Time} We compare the inference time of our method with baselines, and the results are compiled in Table~\ref{tab:time}.
+MelodyEdit achieves the comparative inference time with generation models and inversion techniques.
+We will make an attempt to reduce the inference time of zero-shot music editing in our future work.